JamesSullivan1/JamesSullivan1.github.io/cv.md

 * Recipient of the University of Calgary Undergraduate Merit Award for academic achievement - Dec 2014
-* Recipient of the University of Calgary McMahon Stadium Society Award for academic merit and demonstrated leadership in athletic endeavours
-  - Dec 2014
+* Recipient of the University of Calgary McMahon Stadium Society Award for academic merit and demonstrated leadership in athletic endeavours - Dec 2014
-* Completed eight courses with an A+ mark to date:
+* Completed the following courses with an A+ mark:
     * CPSC 301 (Large-Scale Software Design)
     * CPSC 313 (Introduction to Computability)
     * CPSC 329 (Explorations in Information Security & Privacy)
     * CPSC 331 (Data Structures and Algorithms)
     * CPSC 359 (Computing Machinery II)
+    * CPSC 411 (Compiler Construction & Design)
     * CPSC 413 (Design & Analysis of Algorithms I)
     * CPSC 457 (Principles of Operating Systems)
     * PMAT 418 (Introduction to Cryptography)